-By default, NSCA can only allows connections from the Nagios XI server itself.
-In order to allow remote hosts and applications to send passive results to Nagios XI you will need to configure access.
-To do this, open the the following file in vi:
+By default, NSCA can only allow connections from the Nagios XI server itself.
+To allow remote hosts and applications to send passive results to Nagios XI you will need to configure access.

+To do this, open the following file in vi: